Mental Health & Debt

 Many people with mental illness are sceptical about telling banks about their condition.
 But there can be some definite advantages.
 Once a lender's aware, it has to make adjustments.

-This chapter covers your rights and protections under the Lending Code, plus whether to declare your condition, with tips from mental health charity Mind.
+This chapter covers your rights and protections, plus whether to declare your condition, with tips from mental health charity Mind.

 Approaches to treat mental distress